 The area is paved with very easy to ride bike trails, and miles of them!
 It is peaceful to spend a day enjoying the area on bikes.
 You can also ride bikes into the village, and down to the Sunriver resort.
 We like to plan a down day where we enjoy the area by bike, verses getting the car and going anywhere.

 One of our favorite things about Sunriver, is that we can get so many places by bike, and spend more time outdoors.
+Do not be surprised if you run into deer while you are out enjoying a beautiful bike ride or walk too.
+I cannot think of a trip we have made there where we did not!

 Day at the Village